 Cloudy, murky-looking urine can be a sign of a urinary tract infection (UTI) but can also indicate kidney stones, a sexually transmitted disease or diabetes.
 White or milky urine can also be caused by an overabundance of proteins.

 Dark yellow to amber urine

 The good news, you’re in the right shade in the color chart.
-Bright yellow to amber urine may be harmless, but it could be a sign that you’re a little dehydrated or taking more vitamins than your body needs.
+Bright yellow pee, even as dark as amber, may be harmless, but it could be a sign that you’re a little dehydrated or taking more vitamins than your body needs.
 You may want to check with your provider on what vitamins your body doesn’t need as much so you can cut back.